Social Work (SWRK)

 SWRK 7600 Mental Health Diagnostics

 This course familiarizes students with mental health and mental disorders within the context of the life cycle, viewed from a biopsychosocial perspective.
-Prevalent categories of psychiatric disorders are considered with respect to their differentiating charateristics, explanatory theories, and relevance for social work practice, according to the DSM and other diagnostic tools.
+Prevalent categories of psychiatric disorders are considered with respect to their differentiating characteristics, explanatory theories, and relevance for social work practice, according to the DSM and other diagnostic tools.
 The course includes biological information and addresses the impact of race, ethnicity, social class, age, gender, and other sociocultural variables on diagnostic processes.

 Fall, Spring, and Summer Terms